Access to information

 1. Internal review

-To lodge a request for internal review, download and complete the Internal review application form along with an application fee of $40.
+To lodge a request for internal review, download and complete the Internal review application form.
+You must pay an application fee of $40.
+We'll acknowledge your internal review request within 5 working days and complete it within 15 working days, unless you're advised of an extension.

-You can ask for an external review by the Information Commissioner within 40 working days.
-You do not have to have an internal review of the decision before requesting an external review by the IPC.
+You can ask the Information Commissioner at the Information and Privacy Commission (IPC) for an external review within 40 working days.
+You don't have to have an internal review of the decision before requesting an external review by the IPC.
+You can find further information on the IPC website.

 3. External review by the NSW Civil and Administrative Tribunal